harriganevan/Wingding/README.md

 line 2 - No opening bracket on the if statement, causing an error. <br/>
 line 4 - Assigning "True" to a identifier.
 This is not allowed, causing an error. <br/>
 line 6 - Two valid identifiers next to eachother.
 Does not make sense in this language, causing an error. <br/>
 line 7 - Assigning the 'or' token to a identifier.
-This is not validm causing an error. <br/>
+This is not valid causing an error. <br/>
 line 7 - Missing semicolon, causing an error. <br/>

 # h.
 LR Trace